dulapahv/CodeX/manual.md

 - Multiple concurrent selections from different users are supported
 - Selection information (character count) is displayed in the lower right corner of the status bar

-### Code Editor Customization
+### Code Editor Settings

-You can customize the code editor to suit your preferences by going to `Settings` in the upper right corner of the top bar.
+You can configure the code editor as well as its theme to suit your preferences by going to `Settings` in the upper right corner of the top bar.

 - To import settings, click on the `Import Settings` button and upload a JSON file
 - To export settings, click on the `Export Settings` button to download a JSON file